-The Canon color imageCLASS MF644Cdw is a good printer for students.
+The Canon color imageCLASS MF644Cdw is a very good printer for students.
 It's very big, so it'll be tough to find a spot to set it up, especially if you're in a dorm.
 However, depending on how much you print, it could end up costing you less than using the printers at the library.
 It also has the added benefit of being able to print in color, which can help your reports stand out.
 It doesn't support Bluetooth, so if you have colleagues over who need to print something, they'll need to connect to your Wi-Fi network.

 The Canon MF644Cdw is an impressive black and white printer.
 While it supports color printing for when it's needed, it still shines as a monochrome printer.
 Its black page yield is very high and the cost-per-print is low.
 Documents in black and white print quickly too, although the first page is a bit slower.

 The Canon MF644Cdw is an outstandingly well-designed color laser printer.
 It's bulky but feels solid and sturdy.
 The input tray has sliders to accommodate different paper formats and it's easy to reach any paper jams through the rear.
 The toner is also very easy to access to thanks to the sliding cartridge drawer.
 The scanner lid stays open on its own, and the hinges extend a bit vertically to help you scan thicker documents on the flatbed, like books.
 The power cable can even be unplugged and replaced by a standard computer cord if damaged.
 The screen sticks out beyond the edge of the printer body on the right side, so this side can't be placed flush against a wall.
 Even then, though, it's a very minor issue.